ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: IrrFr_Grass.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: IrrigationCode

 	:Description:
 		Code for modelling irrigation Provides the link to column 1 of SUEWS_Irrigation.txt, which contains the model coefficients for estimation of the water use (used if WU_Choice = 0 in RunControl.nml ).
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Irrigation.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: IrrigationCode.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: it